 Yes, 35 weeks now and it’s flying by!
 I wanted to post a little about my experience so far through this bizarre and wonderful time.
 After working with women for years, tuning their food habits through the pre-conception, pregnancy and new-mum stages, and liking to think that I knew a fair bit about it all on the biochemical side, going through it first hand has taken my understanding to a whole new level.
 It’s kinda like: “Aaaaah, I get what they meant now!“

 I’m very grateful that I wasn’t afflicted with harrowing morning sickness or the vomits.
 I only had 4 weeks during the first trimester of feeling a bit “off and icky” with food aversions that turned me right off the foods I normally devour happily.
 All of a sudden, bone broths, fruits, cheeses and even chocolate were not at all appealing.
 Day by day it was a challenge to fathom what might satisfy me (and on some days it was simply about getting energy in in almost any form!)
-The inner chatter (or should I say arguing) between the “nutritionist” and the “vulnerable pregnant woman” in me during that month was, well, interesting!
-But then like a flick of a switch at week 12, I was back to normal.
+The inner chatter (or should I say arguing) between the “Nutritionist” and the “vulnerable pregnant woman” in me during that month was, well, interesting!
+But then like the flick of a switch at week 12, I was back to normal.
 Thank goodness.
 It was a fascinating lesson in the power of hormones and inspired me to dig deeper into the topic of “morning sickness” and other pregnancy nutrition considerations.

 Morning Sickness – a.k.a. nausea during pregnancy.
 Generally related to estrogen dominance due to an inability to detoxify used estrogen in the liver, compounded by progesterone deficiency.
 This hormonal imbalance is already there pre-conception but symptoms are amplified when pregnant.